 The chain saw cold starts up very easily.
 It's probably easier to start than either of my Stihl's.
 See video for more details.

 The first thing I used this for was to remove a tree that had fallen and tore down the barbed wire fencing.
 The saw was easily able to cut the tree.
 Granted, this tree wasn't 300 years old.
 It was probably 15" in diameter.
 The saw had power to sufficiently cut through the tree with no issues.
-I've used it a few times since then and have been pleased.
+I've used it a few times since (at the time this is posted) and have been pleased.
 I had to adjust the automatic flow of chain lubricant on the bottom (you turn a screw with the included screwdriver).
 The balance of the saw is very similar to my other saws.
 It has molded grips with rubber bumps on it.
 The bumps provide positive grip with the saw, particularly if you choose to use gloves.
 If you are using your bare hands, it might be a bit rough after hours of use.

 Any downsides?
 I wish this saw came with a carry case where you could throw in your tools and a can of bar and chain lubricant.
 However, it's hard to argue about that given the price.
 Also, I don't know what the warranty on this saw is.
 I think that should be listed on Amazon somewhere as well as in the owner's manual.

 I think this saw is intended for homeowners and ranchers/farmers wanting a light to medium-duty saw.
 If you are a professional logger or using your saw for hours, you want to upgrade (as you would expect).

 FYI: the replacement chain is 20 inch .325 pitch, .058 gauge and 76 drive links

 I received this product at a discount for purposes of testing and reviewing.
 However, the opinions expressed herein were formulated based on my personal use of the product.
 I welcome all suggestions, feedback and/or product questions!